-There’s like a few different ways.
-The pitcher, so like one way to pitch it is that indeed there is a lot of.
+There's like a few different ways to pitch it.
+So like one way to pitch it is that indeed there is a lot of.
 Beginner resources, that are like, oversimplifying things because they, they want to kind of get to, like excited about the language.

 They want to kinda get it started.
-So they, the charter, trying to make it a bit simpler than it really is.
+So they try to make it a bit simpler than it really is.
 And then there is a lot of misleading there.
-It’s, it’s sad.
+It's, it's sad.
 Like if I tweeted, then people would be like, wait, what?
-Why don’t you fix it?
-Well, that’s what I’m trying to do, right?
-So there’s a lot of misleading information.
+Why don't you fix it?
+Well, that's what I'm trying to do, right?
+So there's a lot of misleading information.

 So when you read the code.
-I don’t, I just wanted to understand things in theory, but I want you to kind of feel the go to like, to see the same connections that an experienced developer sees when they read the code and to kind of operate them in the same way that, Like can experience person would operate.
-And so the focus of the course is really to, to help you kind of see this mental models that are inside like an expert’s had, but they’re.
+I don't, just want you to understand things in theory, but I want you to kind of feel the go to like, to see the same connections that an experienced developer sees when they read the code and to kind of operate them in the same way that, Like can experienced person would operate.
+And so the focus of the course is really to, to help you kind of see this mental models that are inside like an expert's had, but they are.
 Opaque to you.
 And so that my, my job is to extract them and to, to kind of help you see them.
 And the first form with like emails is just benefit proof of concept.